- Run GWMME on a Microsoft Windows computer and select the option to migrate public folders.

 No. Migrated posts are only inserted into the group archive.

-What message classes does GSMME migrate from public folders?
+What message classes does GWMME migrate from public folders?

 The following message classes are migrated from public folders: IPM.Note, IPM.Post, IPM.Schedule.Meeting.Request, IPM.Schedule.Meeting.Canceled, IPM.Schedule.Meeting.Resp, and IPM.

-Does GSMME migrate the read or unread status of public folder posts?
+Does GWMME migrate the read or unread status of public folder posts?

-No. GSMME doesn't migrate the read or unread status or other user-level metadata for public folder posts.
+No. GWMME doesn't migrate the read or unread status or other user-level metadata for public folder posts.